viperproject/prusti-dev/user-guide/src/verify/trusted.md

 # Trusted functions

 Sometimes specifications express a fact which is true about a function, but the verifier cannot prove it automatically, or it uses features not yet supported by Prusti.
-In such cases, it is possible to mark a function `#[trusted]`:
+In such cases, it is possible to mark a function as `#[trusted]`:

 ```rust
 extern crate prusti_contracts;